CondensedChaos/condensedchaos.github.io/README.md

 1) Possibility to select speed in recurrent trains creator
 2) Possibility to change colors of single trains through a color picker
 3) Possibility to add lines even when they do not share any station
+4) Possibility to change the names of stations individually (instead of Station 1..Station N)

 ## How to use